Parent Support Group

 How can I join the PSG?

 Parents or guardians of St. Jude students are welcome to join the PSG.
 A formal election process takes place in the Fall.
 Please contact the school office to express your interest in joining and a member of the PSG will contact you.
-If you are a member of the Parish Education Committee (PEC), you can cannot hold an executive position on the PSG because the government requires that there be no linkage between the parent group (PSG) and the authority of the school (PEC).
+If you are a member of the Parish Education Committee (PEC), you cannot hold an executive position on the PSG because the government requires that there be no linkage between the parent group (PSG) and the authority of the school (PEC).

 How is the executive of the PSG elected?